Salmonella Food Poisoning (Salmonellosis)

 - Salmonella bacteria live in the intestines of humans and animals and are excreted in feces.

-- Salmonella infection occurs from consumption of raw meats and eggs, contaminated dairy foods such as unpasteurized (raw) milk, or fruits and vegetables that have been contaminated by food handlers.
+- Salmonella infection occurs from consumption of raw meats and eggs, contaminated dairy foods such as unpasteurized (raw) milk, or fruits and vegetables contaminated by food handlers.

 - The infection causes gastrointestinal symptoms, including diarrhea, abdominal pain, nausea, and vomiting.